dimitrismistriotis/dimitrismistriotis.github.io/_posts/2019-03-02-reading_hacks_1_point_5.md

 approach.
 Less is more, sometimes inaction (do not read) can be fer better than the wrong action (read something useless at worst, not that useful at best).

-My tool of choice used to be post-its but I ended up using GoorReads.
+My tool of choice used to be post-its but I ended up using GoodReads.
 Whenever I encounter a book that I might consider purchasing, I add it on the "want to read" list there.
-Similarly when the same thing happens in a bookstore and not being 100% sure that a title needs to be purchased on the spot, I use GoorReads "scan" from within the application.
+Similarly when the same thing happens in a bookstore and not being 100% sure that a title needs to be purchased on the spot, I use GoodReads "scan" from within the application.

 Then I wait for 6 months up to a year when I do a review of the "want to read"